For Cell Disruption we suggest:

 Freeze-dried leaf tissue or dry seeds can also be dry ground.
 In this case, cryo-temperatures are not needed during grinding.
 Use two 6.3 mm diameter glass beads or a single 6.3 mm chrome steel bead per vial and grind for 15 - 60 seconds.
 When dry grinding with steel beads BioSpec's "XXTuff" polypropylene vials or BioSpec's Stainless Steel vials with silicone rubber caps should be used.

 Preliminary information suggests that plant and animal tissue can be disrupted more quickly with sharp-edged material rather than smooth beads.
 In this case, it may not be necessary to prechop larger sized tissue into smaller pieces before 'beadbeating'.
-If you want to check this out, we now stock three sizes of Silicon Carbide sharp particles.
+If you want to check this out, we now stock three sizes of sharp particles, made of Silicon carbide or Garnet.
 See report below...

 Feedback, James Brien of Health & Science, University in Portland, OR.
 Brien reports that several whole organs from mice, cut into 3-4 pieces, were completely homogenized using 1 mm dia.
 SiC sharp particles.
 His objective was to measure virus load using a plaque assay.
 He found that the usual prechopping of the tissue to 1mm cross-section pieces was not necessary.
 Using a dye permeability test, he estimated that better than 99% of the cells were lysed after 2 minutes of shaking in a Mini-BeadBeater-96.
 Lysis in both 2 ml and 7 ml vials was tested.
 One half of the vial volume was filled with the sharp particles.
 Controls using similar loads of 1 mm dia. spherical glass beads gave poorer results.

-BIOSPEC NOTE: A minor 'downside' on use of sharp particles is the particles abrade during beadbeating and the raw homogenate will have a gray appearance due to the colloidal-sized SiC suspended in the homogenate.
-The SiC is essentially chemically inert and can be separated from the homogenate by the usual down-stream steps of filtration, centrifugation, adsorption or precipitation.
+BIOSPEC NOTE: A minor 'downside' on use of sharp particles is the particles abrade during beadbeating and the raw homogenate will have a yellow-gray appearance due to the colloidal-sized grinding particles suspended in the homogenate.
+Both SiC and Garnet are considered essentially chemically inert and can be separated from the homogenate by the usual down-stream steps of filtration, centrifugation, adsorption or precipitation.